-The loud dragging/scraping noise awakened me at 6:02 am.
-At first, I didn’t know what it was, then I thought someone must be dragging their suitcase outside our hotel room, but then I noticed that my bed was moving.
-I sat up quickly, my heart was racing and I suddenly realize that this must be an earthquake.
+The loud dragging/scraping noise woke me up at 6:02 am.
+At first, I didn’t know what it was.
+I thought someone must be dragging their suitcase outside of our hotel room, but then I noticed that my bed was moving.
+I sat up quickly, my heart was racing and I suddenly realised that this must be an earthquake.

 Kawaguchiko Business & Resort SAWA Hotel